slushman/code-sample/README.md

 2. Log into your WordPress site and go to Plugins
 3. Click the "Add New" button at the top
 4. Click the "Upload Plugin" button at the top.
-5. CLick the "Choose File" button and choose the file from your computer.
+5. Click the "Choose File" button and choose the file from your computer.
 6. Activate the plugin once installed